IBM-Bluemix-Docs/mobilepush/index.md

 ### App backend owner
 {: #app-backend-owner}

 The App back-end owner creates the mobile back end application which bundles an instance of the {{site.data.keyword.mobilepushshort}} service.
 The App back end owner also configures and sets up the {{site.data.keyword.mobilepushshort}} service to suit the back end applications using the service along with mobile and browser applications that are target for {{site.data.keyword.mobilepushshort}}.

-### Push Notifications service
+### {{site.data.keyword.mobilepushshort}} service
 {: #push-notification-service}

 The {{site.data.keyword.mobilepushshort}} service manages all information related to mobile devices and web browser clients that are registered for notifications.
 The service keeps your applications transparent to the technology details of sending notifications to heterogeneous mobile and web browser platforms, handling all of this within.